Tiago5Carneiro/llm-course/1. Transformer Models/02_nlp_llm_overview.md

-# Tranformer Models

-##  Natural Language Processing and Large Language Models
+#  Natural Language Processing and Large Language Models

 NLP is a field of linguistics and machine learning, focused on understanding human language, with all it's nuance.